-I enjoy preparing meals and spending moments in the kitchen, however, the mess created from slicing fruits, vegetables, and meat continually annoys me.
-This prompted me to incorporate a juice groove into my chopping board.
+I love cooking and spending time in the kitchen, but I always get frustrated by the mess that comes from cutting fruits, vegetables, and meat.
+This led me to add a juice groove to my chopping board.

 A juice groove is a small indentation around the perimeter of the cutting board that collects the juices and prevents them from spilling onto your countertop.
 In this article, I will share my experience on how to cut a juice groove in your cutting board.